mainframecomputer/orchestra/packages/python/README.md

 - **Streaming Support**: Real-time output streaming with both sync and async support
 - **Built-in Fallbacks**: Graceful handling of LLM failures with configurable fallback chains

-## Key Features
-#### Task-centric design aligning closely with real-world operational processes

-#### Modular architecture for easy building, extension, and integration

-#### Flexible workflows allow you to design everything from deterministic pipelines to autonomous multi-agent teams

-#### The frameworks complexity floor starts low from simple deterministic pipelines and scales to complex multi-agent teams

-#### Support for hundreds of language models (OpenAI, Anthropic, OpenRouter, Groq, and local models with Ollama.)

-#### Comprehensive and extendable toolset for web interaction, file operations, embeddings generation, and more

-#### Transparency through detailed logging and state exposure

-#### Lightweight core with minimal dependencies

 ## Installation

 Install Orchestra using pip: